Image SEO. Is it boring to do? Yes.

 Finally, as a bonus tip/hack- have an image next to or close to a subheading.

-Because, if the subheading has “X” keyword, and image alt text next to it contains the same keyword, then Google knows that the whole page is relevant to “X” and it’ is going to rank it higher for it.
+Because, if the subheading has “X” keyword, and the image alt text next to it contains the same keyword, then Google knows that the whole page is relevant to “X” and it’s is going to rank it higher for it.